danmbrown/city-of-whispers/Magistrate.md

 Knowledge of the city can be more powerful than knowing magic.
 But the city serves no one but itself.
 Just when a character thinks they can be too clever, when they think their intimacy with the city will get them out of a jam is just when the city reveals it has other plans.

 ### Make offers they can't refuse
+Operating in a city means constantly entertaining new opportunities.
+Street smarts is just staying out of trouble even when it looks too good to be true.
+But some offers, no matter how much they stink,

 ### Take them to a new neighborhood